An avid fisherman, Youtube creator, and writer, hbng84 is also a devoted husband who, when tasked with DIY projects, delivers!

 For more on tying a Tube Popper Fly, check out the sections below, and do give this pattern a try!

-Note: The Tube Popper Fly is not a replacement to the traditional Popper Fishing Fly.
+Note: The Tube Popper Fly is not a replacement for the traditional Popper Fishing Fly.
 Instead, it is another pattern in the fly box that can be called upon when needed.

 The following is the material list for the Tube Popper Fly: